kristiania-pg6301-2024/pg6301-frontend-programming/README.md

 <details>

 In this lecture we will implement "log in with Google"-functionality.
-We will also explore other identity services that also implement OpenID Connect, such as ID-porten and Active Directory.
+We will also explore other identity services that also implement OpenID Connect, such as LinkedIn and Microsoft Entra ID.

 * [Code from the lecture](https://github.com/kristiania-pg6301-2024/pg6301-frontend-programming/commits/lecture/09)
 * [Reference implementation](https://github.com/kristiania-pg6301-2024/pg6301-frontend-programming/tree/reference/09)